pathao-eng/courier-woocommerce-plugin/README.md

 - Webhook Implementations
 - Realtime order status updates

-## Features v.1.1.0
-- Added order creation without city/zone/area.
-- Separate order list template
-- New template for the "All Orders" page and Added a general settings page.
-- Added date and limit filter on the template page.
-## Bug Fixes
-- Fixed CSS style for modal.
-- Changed in validation UI response.
-- Changed default weight value
-- Default weight 1kg to 0.5kg
-- Refactored the codes.
-- Refactored all endpoints.

 ## Requirements
 - Requires at least: 6.0
 - Tested up to: 6.4